 Rashida Young | Senior Manager, Equity and Fidelity

-Rashida Young leads the Equity and Fidelity Team, which focuses on all non-academic public charter school indicators of school quality such as attendance, discipline and issues of public safety.
-She manages projects relating to charter school compliance; high school audits; charter amendments; special education; new school planning; and collection and reporting of non-academic data.
-Her team is also responsible for publishing Equity Reports, which highlight schools’ subgroup data on a variety of metrics.
-Additionally, the team manages the intake of stakeholder complaints against schools and ensures that school leaders respond to and/ or mediate with families that may have grievances.
-Ms. Young was a teacher for ten years in Virginia and Washington DC, in both traditional public and public charter schools.
+Rashida Young leads the Equity and Fidelity Team, which focuses on oversight of non-academic public charter school indicators of school quality.
+She manages projects relating to charter school compliance; new school applications; charter amendments; new school planning; 12th grade transcript audits; community complaints; collection and reporting of school data including attendance, discipline, and enrollment.
+Her team also monitors school data to ensure equity among student subgroups.
+This work includes publishing Equity Reports, which highlight schools’ subgroup data on a variety of metrics.
+Additionally, her team provides support to schools for their work with English Learners and students with disabilities.
+Ms. Young was a teacher for ten years in Virginia and Washington DC, in both traditional and public charter schools.
 As a teacher, she developed high school curriculum, served as a social studies department chairperson and a coach.
-She studied at Hampton University, earning a Bachelor of Arts in History and a Masters in Teaching.
+Ms. Young studied at Hampton University, earning a Bachelor of Arts in History and a Masters in Teaching.

-Katherine (Katie) Dammann supports the Equity and Fidelity Team with a variety of projects, though her primary responsibilities include compliance, pre-opening site visits, and DC PCSB policy maintenance.
-Ms. Dammann formerly supported PCSB's Deputy Director, coordinating projects across the school performance department.
-Before joining DC PCSB in September 2013, she worked at Harvard Business School.
-Ms. Dammann earned her Master of Arts in Teaching from Boston University in 2012, specializing in Social Studies Education, and she graduated magna cum laude from Colby College in 2009 with a double major in History and Women's Studies.
+Katherine (Katie) Dammann supports the Equity and Fidelity Team with a variety of projects, though her primary responsibilities include compliance, English Learner (EL) oversight, and DC PCSB’s charter application process.
+Overseeing compliance, Katie is responsible for ensuring schools’ compliance with applicable laws, including health and safety regulations.
+She also oversees DC PCSB’s oversight of EL students, working with school staff to ensure EL students are being served in DC public charter schools, and facilitating an EL Professional Learning Community (EL PLC) to provide a space for school staff to share best practices for working with EL students.
+Finally, Katie is responsible for ensuring that DC PCSB’s charter application review process is clear, thorough, and equitable.
+She also supports DC PCSB’s open enrollment and governance oversight.
+Prior to DC PCSB, Katie worked at Harvard Business School.
+She earned her Master of Arts in Teaching from Boston University in 2012, specializing in Social Studies Education, and she graduated magna cum laude from Colby College in 2009 with a double major in History and Women's Studies.

 Patrick Pope | Equity and Fidelity Specialist